Jay-Mehta-13/Git-Summary/README.md

 # Git Summary - Daily Standup Report Generator

-A Node.js script that generates professional daily standup reports from your git commits using AI-powered summarization with Google Gemini.
+A Node.js script that generates professional daily standup reports from your git commits using AI-powered summarization with Google Gemini or OpenAI ChatGPT.

 ## Features